-General site requirements for data centers are
+General site requirements for data centers are summarized in the Regional EOA as follows:

-Access to Current and Future Power

-Sources: Data centers require significant amounts of power, as well as high quality transmission.
+Access to Current and Future Power Sources: Data centers require significant amounts of power, as well as high quality transmission.
 Any power failures are highly costly.
 Access to more than one power grid improves marketability.
 Stability and affordability of future power pricing is also essential.